sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_10_relay.rst

 4. Set of electrical **contacts** – There are two contact points:

-    1.Normally open – connected when the relay is activated, and disconnected when it is inactive.
+* Normally open – connected when the relay is activated, and disconnected when it is inactive.

-    2.Normally close – not connected when the relay is activated, and connected when it is inactive.
+* Normally close – not connected when the relay is activated, and connected when it is inactive.

 5. **Molded frame** – Relays are covered with plastic for protection.